How to Get More MPG Out of Your Car

 Use the Manufacturer Recommended Oil

 If you use a heavier oil than your car's motor is designed for, it could cut into your fuel efficiency.
-Many oils also include "Energy Conserving" on the label, which means it contains additives the reduce friction.
+Many oils now contains additives to reduce friction.
+Look for one that does for additional fuel savings.

 - Fuel Savings: As much as 1-2%